IELTS vs TOEFL: What Are the Differences?

 TOEFL vs IELTS

-Scores of English proficiency tests are an essential part of university applications to English-speaking countries.
+Scores of English proficiency tests are an essential part of university applications and admissions to English-speaking countries.
 All non-native speakers of the English language have to take these exams in order to complete their applications.
 Out of all, the popular ones are IELTS and TOEFL.
 Both of them assess the reading, writing, listening, and speaking skills of the candidates but in different formats.
-Are you wondering Why should I opt for ILETS over TOEFL or vice-versa?
-If yes, then here is an insightful blog on IELTS vs TOEFL!
+Are you confused about which exam should you opt IELTS or TOEFL?
+If yes, then here is an insightful blog on IELTS vs TOEFL which provides you with a comparative analysis of both exams.

 Details IELTS TOEFL